Open the comparison view

 Use experiment metadata as chart labels

 You can configure the x-axis labels for the charts based on experiment metadata.
-Select a metadata key from the Charts dropdown at the top-right of the Comparison view to change the x-axis labels.
+Select a metadata key from the Charts dropdown at the top-right of the comparison view to change the x-axis labels.

 Connect these docs to Claude, VSCode, and more via MCP for real-time answers.